-The State Infrastructure Plan (SIP) outlines the Queensland Government’s strategic direction for the planning, investment and delivery of infrastructure in Queensland.
-It provides a framework for planning and prioritising infrastructure investment and delivery, that supports growth, economic development and employment.
+The State Infrastructure Plan (SIP) outlines the Queensland Government’s strategic direction for planning and prioritising the investment and delivery of infrastructure that supports growth, enables economic development and creates jobs.

-The SIP, released in March 2016 after targeted statewide consultation, is in two parts – with the Part A: Strategy – updated every five years and Part B: Program – updated annually.
+The SIP, released in March 2016 after targeted statewide consultation, is in two parts – Part A: Strategy is updated every five years and Part B: Program is updated annually.

-Part A: Strategy ( 1.9 MB) – Sets a clear vision to guide infrastructure investment in Queensland.
-The strategy provides a cohesive model for infrastructure planning and delivery which integrates with land-use and economic planning.
-It is designed to guide infrastructure planning within Queensland Government agencies and policy responses to broader infrastructure challenges.
+Part A: Strategy ( 1.9 MB) – Sets a clear vision to guide infrastructure investment and provides a cohesive model for infrastructure planning and delivery which integrates with land use and economic planning.
+It coordinates infrastructure planning across Queensland Government agencies to create jobs, grow the economy and keep communities thriving.

-- An update on Cross River Rail, the Queensland Governments signature infrastructure project.
+- Update on Cross River Rail, the Queensland Government’s signature infrastructure project

-- A forward pipeline view of emerging infrastructure investment strategies across all of the infrastructure classes.
+- A forward pipeline view of emerging investment strategies across all infrastructure classes

-The SIP recognises the significant role that the private sector can play in developing market-led proposals (Queensland Treasury).
-It also acknowledges the contribution from the state’s Coordinator-General and Economic Development Queensland to facilitate opportunities to grow the pipeline of infrastructure projects.
+The SIP recognises the significant role that the private sector plays in developing proposals.
+It also highlights how the Coordinator-General and Economic Development Queensland facilitate opportunities to grow the pipeline of infrastructure projects.